SantosJGND/Galaxy_KDE_classifier/README.md

 This analysis is conducted on the basis of a crawling window of fixed size of genetic markers.
 Window size, \n dimensionality reduction, the number of axis to retain in feature space and the level of heterozygosity allowed \n for are customizable.
-If PCA is chosen for dimensionality reduction, the user can chose to print the variance \n of each axis along the crawl.
+If PCA is chosen for dimensionality reduction, the user can chose to print the variance \n of each axis along the crawl (--VARprint, boolean).

 Parallel to the estimation of local supervised distributions, an unsupervised clustering using the MeanShift algorithm \n (Comaniciu & Meer, 2002) is performed.
 KD estimates of each cluster identified are stored.
 These are necessary for downstream analysis \n